jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 Programmers often use comments as a way to inform other programmers about how they should expect a bit of logic (function) to work and what kinds of data it uses/returns.

+You can also add spaces or tabs in your code to make it easier for other programmers to read.
+Don't mix spaces and tabs, though.
+It won't make any difference to the interpreter, because the interpreter simply ignores white space, but it will confuse the hell out of other programmers (including possibly yourself 6 months from now when you come back and reread your code while maintaining it).

 ```js
 /**
  * Calculates the absolute value of a number